Daily readings

 Thursday, March 19, 2026

 Joseph, Husband of Mary.
 Lent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationJoseph, Husband of Mary